spatiotemporal-data/spatiotemporal-data.github.io/NYC-mobility/rideshare.md

 ## Rideshare Trip Records

-The first procedure is downloading the rideshare trip records from [TLC trip record data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) through selecting certain data files, e.g., `High Volume For-Hire Vehicle Trip Records` in April and May in 2024.
+The first procedure is downloading the rideshare trip records from [TLC trip record data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) through selecting certain data files, e.g., `High Volume For-Hire Vehicle Trip Records` in April and May in 2024:

+- `fhvhv_tripdata_2024-04.parquet` (April 2024, with 476.1 MB)
+- `fhvhv_tripdata_2024-05.parquet` (May 2024, with 498.6 MB)